PDAL/PDAL/doc/stages/filters.voxeldownsize.rst

 mode
   Mode for voxel based filtering.
-[Default: voxelcenter] **voxelcenter**: Coordinates of the first point found in each voxel will be modified to those at the center of the voxel.
+[Default: voxelcenter] **voxelcenter**: Coordinates of the first point found in each voxel will be modified to be the center of the voxel.
   **firstinvoxel**: Only the first point found in each voxel is retained.

 .. warning::